tidymodels/yardstick/tests/testthat/_snaps/error-handling.md

       sens(hpc_cv, obs, pred, estimator = 1)
     Condition
       Error in `sens()`:
-      ! `estimator` must be a character, not a numeric.
+      ! `estimator` must be a single string, not the number 1.

 ---